 Although beaten in his first attempt at camel importation, Jefferson Davis kept his scheme in view.
-While Secretary of War under President Pierce from 1853 to 1857, he obtained reports from army officers stationed on the Southwestern frontier in regard to the loss of animals on the plains — the cost of transportation of array supplies and the possibility of utilizing the camel in hunting Indians.
-These reports were laid before Congress, who authorized the sending out of a commission from San Antonio, Texas to Arizona to ascertain the military uses to which camels could be put in the Southwest.
+While Secretary of War under President Pierce from 1853 to 1857, he obtained reports from army officers stationed on the Southwestern frontier regarding the loss of animals on the plains — the cost of transportation of array supplies and the possibility of utilizing the camel in hunting Indians.
+These reports were laid before Congress, which authorized the sending out of a commission from San Antonio, Texas, to Arizona to ascertain the military uses to which camels could be put in the Southwest.
 The commission made a favorable report and Congress, in 1854, appropriated $30,000 for the purchase and importation of camels.

 In December 1854, Major C. Wayne was sent to Egypt and Arabia to buy 75 camels.
-He bought the first lot in Cairo and taking these in the naval store ship Supply he sailed to Smyrna, where 30 more of another kind were bought.
-These had been used on the Arabian deserts.
+He bought the first lot in Cairo and, taking these in the naval store ship Supply, he sailed to Smyrna, where 30 more of another kind were bought.
+These had been used in the Arabian deserts.
 They cost from $75-$300 each, somewhat more than had been paid for the Egyptian lot.
 The ship supply with its load of camels reached Indianola, Texas, on the Gulf of Mexico, on February 10, 1857.
 Three camels had died during the voyage, leaving 72 in the herd.

 About half of these were taken to Albuquerque, New Mexico, where an expedition was fitted out under command of Lieutenant Edward Beale for Fort Tejon, California; the route, which became known as Beale’s Wagon Road, lay along the 35th parallel, crossing the Mojave Desert.
 The expedition consisted of 44 citizens, with an escort of 20 soldiers, the camels carrying the baggage and water.

 The expedition arrived safely at Fort Tejon and the camel caravan made several trips between Fort Tejon and Albuquerque.
 The other half of the herd was employed in packing on the plains of Texas and the Gadsen Purchase, as Southern Arizona was then called.

 The first caravan to arrive in Los Angeles reached the city on January 8, 1858.
 The Los Angeles Star noted its arrival: